GoogleCloudPlatform/monitoring-dashboard-samples/dashboards/haproxy/README.md

 #### Notes

-- This dashboard is based on
+- This dashboard is based on metrics from an [exporter](https://github.com/prometheus/haproxy_exporter).

 |HAProxy Prometheus|
 |:------------------|